-- Bystander Intervention Workshops Using the Intervene curriculum by Cornell University, these workshops include filmed scenarios demonstrating how bystanders can help intervene in problematic situations.
-Several different types of situations are addressed in the film, including an alcohol-related sexual assault, hazing, an alcohol emergency, emotional distress, and bias at a college party. - Consent and Sexual Assault 101 This presentation discusses consent and how Texas criminal law defines (or does not define) consent in cases of sexual violence.
-Specifically, the presentation addresses how alcohol and drugs impact one's ability to consent to sexual activity. - Rape Crisis Center Student Workshops The Alamo Area Rape crisis center offered several presentations on prevention of gender-based violence that included discussions about the impact of alcohol and drugs on relationships. - Suicide Prevention & Healthy Relationships This workshop presented information on the impact of alcohol, drugs, and gender-based violence on mental health among college students.
+- Alcohol Awareness and Sexual Assault (2) This presentation examines the link between alcohol use and sexual violence.
+Specifically, highlight the predatory ways sexual perpetrators target people based on their intoxicated state, and how bystanders can intervene when they see predatory behavior taking place. - Bystander Intervention Workshops (10) Using the Intervene curriculum by Cornell University, these workshops include filmed scenarios demonstrating how bystanders can help intervene in problematic situations.
+Seven different types of situations are addressed in the film, including an alcohol-related sexual assault, hazing, an alcohol emergency, emotional distress, and bias at a college party. - Consent 101 (2) This presentation discusses consent and how Texas criminal law defines (or does not define) consent in cases of sexual violence.
+Specifically, the presentation addresses how alcohol and drugs impact one's ability to consent to sexual activity. - Consent and Coercion (3) This presentation describes how consent is negated when coercive tactics are used to manipulate a situation.
+Specifically, define consent, coercion, and provide common examples of coercive behaviors.
+Also discuss mixed signals, and talk about the importance of setting and respecting boundaries in relationships. - Healthy Relationships (3)- This workshop provides an overview of behaviors that are present in healthy relationships.
+Discussed are different types of relationships, consent in all relationships, boundaries, and respect. - Understanding Dating Violence (2)- This presentation provides information on common patterns of relationship abuse, statistics in vulnerable communities, impacts of dating violence, and supportive measures for survivors.